Kaikz/ArmorSlots/README.markdown

 - armorslots.explosion(Allows TNT hat perks)

 ### Changelog:
+#### 1.6.
+Sunday, August 28
+- Added the '/armor' command.
+Allows the player to set a full set of armor.
+- Changed '/firearmor' to '/armor fire'.
+Permission is still the same.

 #### 1.5.
 Thursday, August 25
 - Fixed the removal of entire stacks, sorta.
 Removes 1 from the stack if there's more than one, but if there's multiple stacks of the same amount, it will remove all of those stacks.